 When To Plant

-For late Fall planting, simply scatter the seed on top of the soil or rake seed into the soil when freezing night time temperatures are consistant, mulch the area lightly, water once and forget.
+For late Fall planting, simply scatter the seed on top of the soil and rake the seed into the soil when freezing nighttime temperatures are consistent, lightly mulch the area, water once to get good soil contact and forget.
 The seeds will remain dormant through the winter and germinate the following spring when the soil warms and the days are longer.

 In temperate zones, sowing at other times of the year can be successful.
 Plan to sow seeds for germination during the cool, moist time of year to allow the plants to become well established before the hot, dry season.